Paula Poundstone

 Paula Poundstone (born December 29, 1959) is an American stand-up comedian, author, actress, interviewer, and commentator.
-Beginning in the late 1980s, she performed a series of one-hour HBO comedy specials.
+In the late 1980s, she performed the first of several HBO comedy specials.
 She provided backstage commentary during the 1992 presidential election on The Tonight Show with Jay Leno.
 She is the host of the podcast Nobody Listens to Paula Poundstone, which is the successor to the National Public Radio program Live from the Poundstone Institute.
 She is a frequent panelist on NPR's weekly news quiz show Wait Wait...
 Don't Tell Me, and was a recurring guest on the network's A Prairie Home Companion variety program during Garrison Keillor's years as host.

 Early life

 Poundstone was born in Huntsville, Alabama, the daughter of Vera, a housewife, and Jack Poundstone, an engineer.
 Her family moved to Sudbury, Massachusetts, about a month after her birth.

 Career

 Poundstone started doing stand-up comedy at open-mic nights in Boston in 1979.
 In the early 1980s, she traveled across the United States by Greyhound bus, stopping in at open-mic nights at comedy clubs en route.
 She stayed in San Francisco, where she became known for improvisational sets at Holy City Zoo on Clement Street and The Other Café comedy club in Cole Valley.

 In 1984, Robin Williams saw her act and encouraged her to move to Los Angeles.
 She performed her act when Williams hosted an episode of Saturday Night Live.
 That year, Poundstone was cast in the movie Gremloids.
 She continued as a comedian and began appearing on several talk shows.
 In 1989, she won the American Comedy Award for "Best Female Stand-Up Comic".

 In 1990, she wrote and starred in an HBO special called Cats, Cops and Stuff, for which she won a CableACE Award, making her the first woman to win the ACE for best Standup Comedy Special.
 In March 2019, comedian Tig Notaro named Cats, Cops and Stuff one of The 5 Funniest Stand-Up Specials Ever for TIME Magazine.
 Poundstone went on to another first with her second HBO stand-up special, Paula Poundstone Goes to Harvard, taped on campus in Sanders Theatre.
 Poundstone had her own Bravo special in 2006 as part of their three-part Funny Girls series, along with Caroline Rhea and Joan Rivers, titled Paula Poundstone: Look What the Cat Dragged In.

 Poundstone worked as a political correspondent for The Tonight Show during the 1992 US presidential campaign and did field pieces for The Rosie O'Donnell Show in 1996.
 In 1993, Poundstone won a second CableACE Award for "Best Program Interviewer" for her HBO series The Paula Poundstone Show.
 She was then featured in her own variety show, The Paula Poundstone Show, on ABC (which lasted two episodes).
 She also appeared on Hollywood Squares and was a regular panelist for the remake of To Tell the Truth.
 Poundstone had a recurring role in Cybill Shepherd's TV series Cybill (1997).